Luis Garcia Player Props: Nationals vs. Rockies

 Rockies Pitching Rankings

-- The Rockies pitching staff ranks 26th in the league with a collective 7.4 strikeouts per nine innings.
+- The 7.7 strikeouts per nine innings put together by the Rockies pitching staff ranks 24th in MLB.

-- The Rockies have the 24th-ranked team ERA across all MLB pitching staffs (5.29).
+- The Rockies' 5.49 team ERA ranks 26th among all league pitching staffs.

-- Rockies pitchers combine to rank 22nd in baseball in home runs allowed (11 total, 1.4 per game).
+- Rockies pitchers combine to rank 19th in baseball in home runs surrendered (12 total, 1.3 per game).

-- The Rockies will send Gomber (0-1) to make his second start of the season.
+- The Rockies will look to Feltner (0-1) in his second start of the season.

-- In his last time out on Sunday, the left-hander tossed six innings against the San Diego Padres, giving up three earned runs while surrendering four hits.
+- The righty last appeared on Tuesday against the Los Angeles Dodgers, when he tossed 4 2/3 innings, allowing five earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.